-Plus500 has already gained an outstanding reputation, known as the UK’s No.1 CFD broker.
+Plus500 has already gained an outstanding reputation and is continuing to gain popularity.
 Here we’ve conducted an in-depth review to see if they really live up to that reputation, and tell you everything you need to know before you sign up to Plus 500.

 |Regulation/license||ASIC, CySEC, FCA, FSB, ISA, MAS|

 |Payment methods||Credit card, Moneybookers, PayPal, Skrill, wire transfer|

 |Main benefits||Long-standing company (a decade), Low spreads, listed on the London stock exchange|

 Although established in Israel, Plus 500’s offices are mainly situated in London, with headquarters in Haifa.
 The Plus 500 group was originally founded in 2008 when it launched its online trading platform (PC based).
 In 2009 they began to offer CFD on shares without commission.
 By 2010, Plus 500 had launched their web-based version; this allowed users to trade online using Mac, Linux, and Smartphones.

 In the following years, Plus500 has consistently made advancements to the brokerage. by 2011 the first iPhone and iPad app was released, the same year it was rated as the highest CFD trading app on the Apple app store.
 Then in 2012, Plus500 introduced it’s Android smartphones and tablets app; making their innovative services widely available on-the-go.